-We would be honoured to support you in planning a befitting memorial ceremony – whether that’s entirely family-led, or with our dedicated celebrant team.
+We would be honoured to support you in organising a heartfelt tribute to your loved one – whether that’s a traditional funeral service or a memorial-style service held after a direct cremation.
 Click below to find out more.

 Just with any funeral, such an end of life service should be a reflection of someone’s unique life.
 The words of the service and music played reveal the individual and their life.
 But there is more that can be done to create that personal touch, where someone’s personality, interests and life can be reflected in just an extra touch or two.

-As part of our Bare Memorial Service, our celebrant team can help arrange and conduct a family-led memorial service, while we take care of the cremation process.
-To find out more, visit the Bare Memorial webpage or call 1800 870 601 for a prepaid arrangement, or 1800 319 568 for immediate need.
+As part of our flexible Bare Funeral Service, our team can help arrange and conduct a memorial service, while we take care of the cremation process.
+To find out more, visit the Bare Funeral webpage or call us on our 24/7 hotline 1800 071 176.

-Planning a memorial that's right for your loved one
+Planning a service that's right for your loved one

 Remember an end of life service in all its elements is your way of saying thank you to someone special for their unique life.
 It is one of the last physical acts you can do for someone.
 It is a way to ensure that someone’s life is recognised and remembered.